 To apply for ADA Priority Service, you are required to fill out an application and have your physician or a licensed healthcare professional complete a Healthcare Professional Verification Form.
 The application will ask detailed information about your disability as it relates to your ability to use fixed route bus service.
 You can either complete your application online and submit it electronically, print out the application for mailing, or have an application package mailed to you.
 The Healthcare Professional Verification can be downloaded and printed by you or your healthcare professional or can be mailed to you as part of the application package.
 Healthcare Professional Verifications cannot be completed online.

 Upon receipt of your completed application and Healthcare Professional Verification Form, a specialist will review your application to determine your eligibility based on one or more of the following criteria:

-- Category 1: The inability of an individual to use the public fixed route bus system without the assistance of another individual (except the operator of a wheelchair lift).
+- Category 1: The inability of an individual to navigate accessible fixed route services without the assistance of another individual (except the operator of a wheelchair lift).

 Applicants receiving certification approval will be categorized under one of the following three types.

 - Unrestricted: An individual who cannot use the fixed route bus system on a regular basis under any conditions.

 - Restricted: An individual who may use the fixed routes for certain trips but not others, or under certain environmental conditions and not others.